ardalis/ardalis-com-gatsby/src/pages/blog/4-tips-to-integrate-teamcity-and-github.md

 ## 3\.
 Build per Pull Request

-It's great that your build server watches your master or dev branch and fires off a build whenever someone pushes a commit there.
+It's great that your build server watches your `main` or `dev` branch and fires off a build whenever someone pushes a commit there.
 But what about other branches?
 What about pull requests, **before** they're merged in?
 Well, TeamCity can do that, too, and it's pretty simple.
 It mostly comes down to one dialog box in your Version Control Settings called Branch specification.
 By default if you only want a TeamCity build configuration to monitor a single branch (e.g. "dev"), you'll set it up like this:

 [![teamcity-default-branch](/img/teamcity-default-branch.jpg)](/img/teamcity-default-branch.jpg)